|

 How To Get To Lantau Island

+Hong Kong is a top-ranked city for public transportation.
 The whole system is dynamic and efficient, making the journey from one place to another easy.

 Therefore, you should be fine to travel to Lantau Island.

-There are a few options on how to get to Lantau Island without hassle:
+There are a few options for how to get to Lantau Island easily :

 1. Taxi